 Question:(Last edited: Tuesday, 16 June 2020, 5:45 PM)

 Check-in Rules: I have moved into Wittenborg student housing recently.
 What should I do next?

 At check-in, residents are provided with an inventory checklist, the Check-In Form*.
 Please use this document to report any issues within your apartment and submit it signed to the front office within 3 working days of your arrival.
 If this document is not submitted, it is taken as confirmation that all items, and dormitory, as set out in the inventory checklist, are present and in good condition.
 Residents must pay for any damages incurred outside normal ‘wear and tear’.

 *This list is used again when checking out.
 The items on the back of the form must be present when checking out.
 All missing items are to be paid for by the leaving student.
 The personal items on the list must be removed from the room.

-Class Attendance: Who can I contact if I cannot attend the classes?
+Class Attendance: Whom can I contact if I cannot attend the classes?

-Class Notifications: Can I receive notifications about any changes in my classes?
+Class Cancellations/Changes Notifications: How can I receive notifications about any cancellations/changes in my classes?

 At your Timetable page,

 Question:(Last edited: Friday, 2 October 2020, 2:28 PM)